 \section{Backgrounds}

 Diffusion-based generative modeling adopts a forward diffusion process of gradually adding noise into clean data and learns a denoising network to predict the added noise.
-In the sampling process, data is synthesized by reversing the forward process from Gaussian noise based on the prediction of a denoising network.
+In the sampling process, the data is synthesized by reversing the forward process from Gaussian noise based on the prediction of a denoising network.
 Currently, a branch of conditional synthesis research \citep{esser2024scaling, tewel2024add, wang2024taming, rout2024semantic} leverages the flow matching framework \citep{lipman2023flow,liu2023rectified,heitz2023iterative} to model the mapping from a prior distribution to the real data distribution.
 In practice, most of these works employ a special case of flow matching, where the prior distribution used in flow matching corresponds to a Gaussian distribution, resulting in the same training and sampling algorithm as the original diffusion framework in practice \citep{gao2025diffusionmeetsflow}.
 Therefore, we primarily focus on the generative process based on the original diffusion framework, unless otherwise specified.
 We first introduce the core concepts of discrete-time and continuous-time diffusion modeling in Sec.~\ref{subsec:background_foundations}.
 Then, we discuss the model architecture in Sec.~\ref{subsec:background_model} and highlight representative DCIS tasks in Sec.~\ref{subsubsec:background_DCISoverview}.
 Finally, in Sec.~\ref{subsec:condition_strengthening}, we introduced the classic condition strengthening approaches widely employed across various DCIS works.